SlavaKuntsov/mira-games-translation-service/README.md

 # mira-games-translation-service
-Test task on the topic of translateion service at Mira Games.
+Test task on the topic of translation service at Mira Games.

 Server: